fsvxavier/pgx-goose/docs/README.md

-# pgx-goose Documentation
+# PGX-Goose Documentation

-This directory contains comprehensive usage documentation for pgx-goose in multiple languages.
+This directory contains comprehensive usage documentation for PGX-Goose in multiple languages.

 ## Available Documentation